Palanga: History

 Not far from Šventoji, archaeologists discovered an encampment which indicates that the area was inhabited some 5,000 years ago.
 Between the 10th and 13th centuries Palanga had been one of the main settlements of Mēguva Land, inhabited by the Curonians.
 Situated upon the trail of the ancient Amber Road, it became a centre of trade and crafts.

 In historical documents the name of Palanga was first mentioned in 1161 when King Valdemar I of Denmark disembarked there with his army and captured the castle of the Curonians.

 Between the 13th and 15th centuries, the inhabitants of Palanga had to confront the Teutonic Knights in the south and the Livonian Brothers of the Sword in the north.
 Their adversaries were unable to achieve their goal of capturing the Lithuanian sea-coast from Klaipėda to Šventoji.
 Grand Duke Vytautas the Great considered granting Palanga to the Teutonic Knights, however Supreme Duke Jogaila prevented it.
 Eventually in 1422 Palanga passed to the Grand Duchy of Lithuania under the Treaty of Melno.
 In 1427 Jogaila saw sea for the first time in Palanga.

 The first small wooden Catholic church in Palanga was built in ~1540 at the behest of Grand Duchess Anna Jagiellon.

 The harbour of Šventoji gradually developed into a trading centre.
 British merchants established enterprises in Šventoji in 1685.
 During the Great Northern War, in which the Polish–Lithuanian Commonwealth allied with Saxony, Denmark and Russia against Sweden, the Swedish Army ravaged Palanga, destroyed the harbour at Šventoji, and blocked up the entrance with rocks in 1701.

-After the Third Partition of Poland and Lithuania in 1795 Lithuania became a part of the Russian Empire.
+After the Third Partition of Poland and Lithuania in 1795 the town became a part of the Russian Empire.
 In 1819 Palanga was transferred from the Vilna Governorate to Grobin County (Latvian: Grobiņa) of the Courland Governorate.